This project is funded by the UK Government through the UK Community Renewal Fund.

 We're working with young people in the central area of Barnsley to identify opportunities to help them move into employment, training, or skills.

-The team will be speaking to secondary school pupils and working with them to find more and better ways to encourage young people to stay in education, training or move into employment.
+The team will be speaking to secondary school pupils and working with them.
+Finding more and better ways to encourage young people to stay in education, training or move into employment.
 Chilypep will be working with young people in the area to lead the research and support.

-For more information please contact Lesley Pollard at email@example.com
+For more details please contact Lesley Pollard at firstname.lastname@example.org

 Projects supporting people into employment